 This page is a masterpiece in regards to storytelling.
 Marc shares his complete story in a fun and simple way that even a seven-year-old can understand easily.
 He’s so humble with his words as we see in the end when Marc invites us to other social channels: “…if you have room for one more friend, here’s where you can find me…”

 The key takeaway?
 If your profession is difficult to comprehend for a layman, you can become simple with your words to connect with everyone.
+When looking at about me examples for website, this is a strategy that often stands out.
 The only thing you want to make sure is that you deliver your message simply and clearly.

 13. Tech Savvy Mama

-Leticia’s about page is filled with reasons as to why parents should take her advice.
+As we scroll, taking a cue from about me website examples, we discover Leticia’s about page filled with reasons as to why parents should take her advice.
 She starts with a bold headline that builds credibility and tells what she’s doing on her blog.
 Later as we scroll, we find her full story: all the great things she did, where she lives, her family, and everything in between.
 In the end, a bold CTA invites us to her other website.

-This page is simple and beautiful.
+This about me page template that Amber uses is simple and beautiful.
 Previously named as BareFootBlond, Amber has now shifted to this name.
 The unique thing about Amber’s about page is that she makes it all about her community.

-Even though she includes information about herself, family, and the things she does, still, she puts everything in a way that shows she values her community more than anything else.
+Even though this is one of the website about me examples that includes information about herself, family, and the things she does, still, she puts everything in a way that shows she values her community more than anything else.

 The lesson here is clear; even though your About page is about you, include the audience in it so that they feel welcomed to be a part of your blog.